FAQ

 If you are approved, a confirmation email will be sent to the email address listed on your application.
 If you submitted your application through one of our community/housing counseling partners, that organization will notify you and inform you of the next steps to receive support.

-If you are denied, you will receive a denial notice email from HAF.denials@hcs.oregon.gov.
+If you are denied, you will receive a notice in the mail from Oregon Housing and Community Services.
 You will have 14 days to appeal the decision, if applicable.

 Please email the Appeals Team at haf.appeals@hcs.oregon.gov to get more information about why your application was denied or withdrawn, or why the funding was terminated.
 You must request an appeal within 14 days from the date of your notice.
 See the notice mailed to you for instructions on how to submit an appeal.